Israeli–Palestinian conflict: First Intifada (1987–1993)

 Protests in the Gaza Strip in the early days of the First Intifada in 1987.

-The first Palestinian uprising began in 1987 as a response to Israel's military occupation, escalating attacks on Palestinians, and policies of settlement building and collective punishment.
-The uprising largely consisted of nonviolent acts of civil disobedience and protest, and was largely led by grassroots popular, youth, and women's committees.
+For causes that are not agreed on beyond political frustration, the first Palestinian uprising began in 1987.
+Palestinian historian Rashid Khalidi compares it to the 1936-1939 Arab Revolt.
+He views it as a grassroots popular protest that started in response to a collision involving an Israeli army vehicle and also as a result of the suppression of the Palestinian national movement.
+He points to the large involvement of youth and women taking leadership roles in normally male dominated politics, to illustrate its popularity.
+American political scientist Mary King believes it was a response to Israel's military occupation, escalating attacks on Palestinians, and policies of settlement building and collective punishment and that uprising largely consisted of nonviolent acts of civil disobedience and protest.
+Israeli historian Benny Morris points to the death of an Arab schoolgirl and the wounding of two others by stay bullets in the preceding weeks as well as a rising numbers of clashes in the preceding years.
+He views the Intifada as largely unarmed rather than nonviolent, noting the use of knives and other improvised weapons, as well as the hundreds of casualties in the first month.

 By the early 1990s, the conflict, termed the First Intifada, was the focus of international settlement efforts, in part motivated by the success of the Egyptian–Israeli peace treaty of 1982.
 Eventually the Israeli–Palestinian peace process led to the Oslo Accords of 1993, allowing the PLO to relocate from Tunisia and take ground in the West Bank and Gaza Strip, establishing the Palestinian National Authority.
 The peace process also had significant opposition among elements of Palestinian society, such as Hamas and Palestinian Islamic Jihad, who immediately initiated a campaign of attacks targeting Israelis.
 Following hundreds of casualties and a wave of anti-government propaganda, Israeli Prime Minister Rabin was assassinated by an Israeli far-right extremist who objected to the peace initiative.
 This struck a serious blow to the peace process, which in 1996 led to the newly elected government of Israel backing off from the process, to some degree.